visualizor/GH_Eto/README.md

 Eto itself does not have many of the graphic features found in other GUI libraries likely due to its cross-platform conformity.
 Synapse further simplifies the pieces one has to assemble to get a working GUI.
 Minimalist functionality will take precedent over ornate design.
 ## Installation
 This is your typical Grasshopper plugin.
 There should be a "Synapse.gha" file in the "bin" folder on this repo.
 Drop that into your Grasshopper library folder.
 On a PC it's `%AppData%/Roaming/Grasshopper/Libraries/`.
-On a Mac it's </insert path>.
+On a Mac it's <--insert path>.
 The "Synapse.gha" will also be published on [food4rhino.com](https://www.food4rhino.com/) as well as Rhino 7's package manager.
 ## Starter's Guide
 #### Controls
 These are components that make the interactive elements themselves such as a button or an input text box.
 The component typically has two inputs, `Property` and `Property Value`.
 As long as the input lists match in number, the component will try to set the corresponding property of the `Eto.Forms` object.

 For example, try puting "Text" and "BackgroundColor" as text strings into the "P" of a `SynapseButton` component, "ThisButton" and "255,0,0" text strings into the "V".
 You should get a red button labeled "ThisButton".
 Controls like this button will need to go onto a window, which is a container.
 #### Containers
 These components collect interactive elements and render them to the user.
 Some of these themselves are interactive such as an expander.
-The "
+The `SynapseWindow` component provides the overall window in which everything is placed.
+To get organized, it is recommended to first arrange individual interactive elements in an intermediate container before placing them on the main window.

+For example, you can create 5 buttons (must be five separate `SynapseButton` components as one component creates a unique object and it will only be rendered once in a container) and place them in a `SynapseStack`.
+The `SynapseStack` component has a "C" input in addition to the "P", "V" for controls.
+Afterwards, wire up this stack to the "C" of a `SynapseWindow` component.
+Put a toggle in the "S" input on `SynapseWindow` and it is ready to launch!
 #### Parameters
+These are mostly helper components working in tandem.
+Some `Eto.Forms` objects require special property types.
+A moderate level of intelligence will be built in for common inputs such as automatically converting the text string "255,0,0" to an Eto-recognized `Color` type.
+However, sometimes the user must provide the right kind of data type, which will be this category of components.
+For advanced users, see example file on how to script explicit property objects in GhPython.

+A special component in parameters is the `ValueQuery` component.
+It listens to the any control element and reports its value.
+This is the critical link between the GUI a user create and the Grasshopper canvas.
+For example, when wired to a `SynapseTextBox`, this component will refresh and report the text content whenever a user types in the text box.
+#### Examples
+<--insert screencast>
+<--insert link to example .gh>